zhanghanduo/sslam_resuse/support_files/doc/source/Installation.rst

   ..
 NOTE ::

     SSLAM package requires ROS environment and a **fully C++11-compliant** compiler.
-Our code has been tested under Ubuntu 16.04, ROS Kinetic.
+Our code has been fully tested under Ubuntu 16.04, ROS Kinetic.

 1. Ceres Solver
 ---------------